sipcapture/paStash/README.md

 What is paStash ?
 ---

 PaStasH _(pastaʃ'ʃ-utta)_ is a [NodeJS](http://nodejs.org) multi I/O processor supporting ingestion, decoding, interpolation and correlation of data - be it logs, packets, events and beyond.
-PaStash supports the Logstash configuration format and delivers cross-functionality comparable to _"Beats"_ with custom modules, providing a flexible and agnostig data pipelining tool.
+PaStash supports the Logstash configuration format and delivers cross-functionality comparable to _"Beats"_ with custom modules, providing a flexible and agnostic data pipelining tool.

 What can I do with paStash ?
 ---

-paStash is designed manage spaghetti I/O with input, processors and output modules for all seasons, and can be useful in many scenarios, such as parsing logs to objects, distributing data to multiple formats, interexchanging and correlating protocols and streams, while interpolating and manipulating data intransit. paStash is developed using NodeJS, which is an ideal language for applications with many IO and offers:
+paStash is designed manage spaghetti I/O with input, processors and output modules for all seasons, and can be useful in many scenarios, such as parsing logs to objects, distributing data to multiple formats, inter-exchanging and correlating protocols and streams, while interpolating and manipulating data in transit. paStash is developed using NodeJS, which is an ideal language for applications with many IO and offers:

 * lower memory footprint
-* lower cpu footprint
+* lower CPU footprint
-* faster startup delay
+* lower start-up delay
 * ease of extension

 paStash configuration is compatible with logstash.
 You can easily replace a logstash node by a paStash one in most cases.
 The data are formatted in the same way to be compatible with logstash UIs.

-How does it work ?
+How does it work?
 ===

 The architecture is identical to logstash architecture.
-You have to instanciates plugins with the paStash core.
+You have to instantiates plugins with the paStash core.
 There are three type of modules:

 * [inputs plugins](#inputs): where datas come into paStash.
 Examples: file, zeromq transport layer
 * [filter plugins](#filters): extract and manipulate fields from logs, like timestamps.
 Example: regex plugin
 * [outputs plugins](#outputs): where datas leave from paStash: Examples: ElasticSearch , zeromq transport layer.

-A typical paStash deployement contains agents to crawl logs and a log server.
+A typical paStash deployment contains agents to crawl logs and a log server.

-On agent, paStash is configured whith inputs plugins to get logs from your software stack, and one output plugin to send logs to log server (eg. zeromq output plugin).
+On agent, paStash is configured with input plugins to get logs from your software stack, and one output plugin to send logs to a log server (eg. zeromq output plugin).

-On log server, logs come trough a zeromq input plugin, are processed (fields and timestamps extraction), and send to ElasticSearch.
+On the log server, logs come through a zeromq input plugin, are processed (fields and timestamps extraction), and sent to ElasticSearch.